Pearisli/VisGen/README.md

 ## 📊 Experiments

 Experiments have been conducted on a single NVIDIA A800-PCIe-80GB GPU under fixed settings (batch size: 128, resolution: 64×64).
-Please note that these modules use **ResNet-based** blocks by **default**; if your GPU memory is not enough, we also provide a **Basic** block alternative.
+Please note that these modules use **ResNet-based** blocks by **default**; if your GPU memory is not enough, we also provide a **Basic** block alternative or reduce the channels and batch size.

 <div style="text-align: center; width: 100%; overflow-x: auto;">
     <table style="width: 100%; border-collapse: collapse; margin: 0 auto;">